YiLimath/YiLimath.github.io/_posts/2025-01-10-blog-post-2-Birational-KahlerMMP.md

   - Complex analytic geometry
 ---

 The aim of this note is to introduce the minimal model program for Kahler varieties.
-Compared with the well-known minimal model program for projective varieties, the theory of Kahler minimal model program will have the following 3 major difficuilties: (1) Mori bend-and-break technique: Mori bend and break is not known for Kahler varieties, (2) The base point free theorem and cone theorem: Since Kahler manifold with big line bundle is automatic projective, thus big line bundle does not make sense on (non-projective) Kahler manifold, (3) Contraction theorem: In the classical MMP, we require the base point free theorem to produce some semi-ampleness divisor.
-This semi-ample divisor will induce the negative contraction morphism, this approach is not very clear under Kaerhler setting.
+Compared with the well-known minimal model program for projective varieties, the theory of Kahler minimal model program will have the following three major difficulties: (1) Mori bend-and-break technique: Mori bend and break is not known for Kahler varieties, (2) The base point free theorem and cone theorem: Since Kahler manifold with a big line bundle is automatic projective, thus a big line bundle does not make sense on (non-projective) Kahler manifold, (3) Contraction theorem: In the classical MMP, we require the base point free theorem to produce some semi-ampleness divisor.
+This semi-ample divisor will induce the negative contraction morphism, and this approach is not very clear under Kaehler setting.

 Here is the outline: